ahundt/cis/doc/quickstart.rst

 Advanced Information
 ====================

-For advanced documentation, please see the doxygen API documentation, unit tests, software manual.
+For advanced documentation, please see the doxygen API documentation, unit tests, and software manual.
 If you cannot view these files and documents, they are visible as inline source code documentation and and restructured text files found in the /doc folder.